 Even though there’s been an awakening to preparedness in recent times, the majority of the population still isn’t prepared.
 Many still aren’t listening.
 We’re becoming more polarized.

 But you can be prepared.
 Doing so will give you peace of mind and satisfaction.

-Act now.
 If you’re new to prepping, you need credible guidance you can count on.
-Begin with the basics and work you way onward from there.
+Begin with the basics and work your way onward from there.
 Start today with Making the Best of Basics.

-The original link for the March 10, 2011 edition of DestinySurvival Radio no longer works.
-If you want to hear the show, use the contact form to ask about making arrangements to receive the MP3 file of the show.
+Note: The original link for our conversation on the March 10, 2011 edition of DestinySurvival Radio no longer works.
+If you want to hear the show, use the contact form to ask about making arrangements to receive the MP3 file.